CLOSED CHURCHES WITHIN THE

 Church Road to Evitts Creek Road.
 Turn right on Evitts Creek Road and go

 2 miles south.
 The church is on the left.
-The 1877 county atlas indicates
+The 1877 county atlas

 Historic Conference: